OswellSkg/comsci_IA/README.md

 ## Success Criteria
-1. The application allows the client to enter sleep data (hours of sleep) and record it(save it) [issue tackled: "hard time keeping track of her sleep schedule"]
+1. The application allows the client to enter sleep data (hours of sleep) and record it(save it)
+<br>`[issue tackled: "hard time keeping track of her sleep schedule"]`

-2. The application is able to present a calendar that indicates the sleep hours of each day [issue tackled: "hard time keeping track of her sleep schedule"]
+3. The application is able to present a calendar that indicates the sleep hours of each day
+<br>`[issue tackled: "hard time keeping track of her sleep schedule"]`

-3. The application can also indicate the quality of sleep per day with three colors on the calendar (Red, Yellow, and Green) [issue tackled: "not fully convinced that her sleep schedule is detrimental"]
+4. The application can also indicate the quality of sleep per day with three colors on the calendar (Red, Yellow, and Green)
+<br>`[issue tackled: "not fully convinced that her sleep schedule is detrimental"]`

-4. The application allows the client to set weekly goals and track the progress [issue tackled: "gets demotivated very easily to improve her sleep schedule"]
+5. The application allows the client to set weekly goals and track the progress
+<br>`[issue tackled: "gets demotivated very easily to improve her sleep schedule"]`

-5. The application graphically analyzes the sleeping trend of the client (Compare the client's sleep with a linear model of minimum necessary sleep -> times x hours of sleep
+6. The application graphically analyzes the sleeping trend of the client (Compare the client's sleep with a linear model of minimum necessary sleep -> times x hours of sleep
-[issue tackled: "gets demotivated very easily to improve her sleep schedule"]
+<br>`[issue tackled: "gets demotivated very easily to improve her sleep schedule"]`

-6. The application provides a secure profile page for the client [issue tackled: "highly concerned about her privacy"]
+7. The application provides a secure profile page for the client
+<br>`[issue tackled: "highly concerned about her privacy"]`

 # Criteria B: Design